 The men laughed at her.

 Ayxin laughed as well.
 The situation was novel indeed!

 It was a refreshing experience to interact with these strange and mortal creatures in such a manner.
-She was rapidly learning about the duplicitous nature of Man.
-It was odd, because when she had resided among the Humans some two centuries ago, they came only in two forms - aggressive and dangerous, or grovelling.
+The Dragon was rapidly learning about the duplicitous nature of Man.
+It was odd because when she resided among the Humans some two centuries ago, they came only in two types—dangerous or grovelling.

 "You are wrong," Ayxin informed the liar's companion.
 "I can be very fast if I want to."

 One of them reached out to touch her thighs.